 Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!
+That’s why it’s so important to know how to remove blueberry stains out of clothes as soon as you see them.

-Blueberry juice is hard to get out of clothing or fabric, and often even a long, high-temperature cycle in the washing machine won’t fully budge it.
+Blueberry juice is hard to get out of clothing or fabric, and often, even a long, high-temperature cycle in the washing machine won’t fully budge it.
 So, without further ado, this article shows you ten effective ways to remove blueberry stains out of clothes.

 There may be affiliate links in this article.
 You can read more about this in my disclosure.